mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 03 - Functions Are Too Long/readme.md

 # Why the Bijection Is Important 🗺️

-A real-world action should map to a clear, concise function.
+A [real-world](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) action should map to a clear, concise function.

 When you pack many actions into one function, you lose that mapping.

-Developers must mentally reconstruct the steps, which slows comprehension and increases mistakes.
+Developers must mentally reconstruct the steps, which slows comprehension and increases errors.

 # AI Generation 🤖

-AI generators often create long functions when you give them vague prompts.
+AI generators often create long functions if you give them vague prompts.

 They tend to cram all logic into one place unless you explicitly request modular code.

 # AI Detection 🥃

-AI tools can fix this smell with the right instructions to split code into small focused functions.
+AI tools can fix this smell with the right instructions to split code into small, focused functions.

 ## Try Them! 🛠